Tax Information

 7. From the next screen, students can view and export all available 1098-T documents.

 If you did not consent to view online in your MyUTK, your 1098-T will be mailed out by January 31 to the current address you provided in MyUTK.
-Please visit https://1098.tennessee.edu/ to request an additional copy if needed.
+If needed, additional copies can be requested here.

 About the 1098-T

-The Form 1098-T is not an income reporting document.
-It is an informational document required from the educational institution by the IRS.
+The Form 1098-T is not an income reporting document; it is an informational document.
+This annual statement provides the amount of tuition charged on your account during the calendar year and is required from the educational institution by the IRS.
 The 1098-T form will help determine if you are eligible for an Education Tax Credit.
-It is an annual statement that provides the amount of tuition charged on your account during the calendar year.

 If you had qualified education expenses that were billed during the tax year, a 1098-T form should be mailed to you in January for the previous tax year.
 If grants and scholarships exceed the qualifying educational expenses for the same year, you will not receive a statement.

-The sole purpose of this document is to assist students in determining whether they are eligible to take an education tax credit or deduction.
-It is up to the taxpayer to decide, based on their circumstances, whether they are credit eligible.
+This document exists to assist students in determining if they are eligible to take an education tax credit or deduction.
+It is up to the taxpayer to decide, based on their circumstances, whether they are credit-eligible.

 More information concerning the CARES refund can be found on the IRS website